 With powerful gospel, blues and jazz surrounded by historic dance imagery, the Whitney Museum of American Art’s newest exhibit, “Edges of Ailey,” provides an immersive experience showcasing the life of trailblazing dancer and choreographer Alvin Ailey.
 Told through a mixed-media approach, the exhibit includes a multi-screen film presentation, visual arts, performances and archived materials from Ailey’s life.

 Alvin Ailey, born in 1931 in Rogers, Texas, is celebrated as a revolutionary modern dancer and choreographer who transformed the dance world through his visionary artistry and activism.
 At 22, Ailey began to train under Lester Horton, and within the year, Ailey became the artistic director and choreographer for the distinguished Horton Dance Company.
-Shortly afterward, Ailey began to perform for a multitude of Broadway shows, building his reputation and dance technique.
+Shortly afterward, Ailey began to perform for many Broadway shows, building his reputation and dance technique.

 In 1958, after his Broadway career, Ailey opened the Alvin Ailey American Dance Theater, which remains a successful modern dance company in New York City today.
 The company continues to dedicate its work to illuminating African-American culture through modern, ballet and West African dance.
 Within Ailey’s activism in Black liberation, the exhibit displays a quote of his: “Look how beautiful we are, look how wonderful we are as Black people.
 Look what’s happened to us in all these years despite our problems, despite being brought here as slaves, look what has grown in us.”